Skip to main content

 However, the properties of the expression may change, since some of them may depend on contextual information which can change over time.

-For example, expr.isPositive may return undefined if nothing is known about a symbol.
-But if an assumption about the symbol is made later, or a value assigned to it, then expr.isPositive may take a different value.
+For example, ce.box('n').isPositive may return undefined if nothing is known about the symbol n.
+But if an assumption about the symbol is made later, or a value assigned to it, then ce.box('n').isPositive may take a different value.

 console.log(expr.isPositive);